kostiamol/centerms/README.md

 ./centerms
 ```

-7. For proper functioning of the system as a whole install and run the [dashboard](https://github.com/kostiamol/dashboard-ui) and some of the "devices":
+7. For proper functioning of the system as a whole, install and run the [dashboard](https://github.com/kostiamol/dashboard-ui) and some of the "devices":
     - [fridgems](https://github.com/kostiamol/fridgems)